tony-aw/tinycodet/README.md

 One R package that could really benefit from the import system introduced by `tinyoperators`, is the `dplyr` R package.
-The `dplyr` R package overwrites **core R** functions (including base R) and it overwrites the pre-installed recommended R packages (such as `MASS`).
-Its function names are so generic that there is no obvious way to tell if a function came from `dplyr` (for comparison: one can generally recognize `stringi` functions as they all start with `stri_`).
+The `dplyr` R package overwrites **core R** functions (including base R) and it overwrites functions from pre-installed recommended R packages (such as `MASS`).
+Its function names are sometimes generic enough that there is no obvious way to tell if a function came from `dplyr` (for comparison: one can generally recognize `stringi` functions as they all start with `stri_`).
 Using `dplyr::...` could work, but `dplyr` was designed to interact with other R packages such as `tidyselect`, and constantly switching between `dplyr::...` and `tidyselect::...` is perhaps undesirable.
 If you look at the CRAN page for `dplyr`, you’ll notice it has a lot of reverse dependencies, and perhaps you’d like to use one of those extensions also.

 So here `tinyoperator`’s `import_as()` function can come to the rescue.
 Below `dplyr` is loaded, along with `tidyselect` (which is a